How to Book Cruises in Fiji + 10 Tips for Taking Small-Ship Cruises© FijiPocketGuide.com

 The Pros of Booking a Cruise Direct

-• If you find cheaper elsewhere, cruise companies will usually match the price
+• If you find it cheaper elsewhere, cruise companies will usually match the price.

-• Booking direct means you have the opportunity to book any cruise they have.
+• Booking directly means you have the opportunity to book any cruise they have.

 The Cons of Booking a Cruise Direct

-• It’s often more time-consuming a stressful to book a cruise yourself rather than using a travel agent
+• It’s often more time-consuming and stressful to book a cruise yourself rather than using a travel agent.

-• Many cruise companies have strict cancellation policies where you’re unlikely to get a full refund if you have to cancel your trip.
+• Many cruise companies have strict cancellation policies, and you’re unlikely to get a full refund if you cancel your trip.

-The Pros of Booking a Cruise with an Accommodation
+The Pros of Booking a Cruise with Accommodation

-• Accommodations can usually get better prices for cruises than what is charged to overseas.
+• Accommodations can usually get better prices for cruises than what is charged overseas.

 The Cons of Booking a Cruise with an Accommodation